devzendo/transputer-macro-assembler/README.md

 Using the Assembler
 -------------------
-The assembler requires Java 8 (it's written in Scala), with the 'java' JRE runtime available on your PATH.
+The assembler requires Java 8, with the 'java' JRE runtime available on your PATH.
 For convenience, add the 'bin' directory of the assembler's distribution to your PATH.

 Distributions of the Parachute project will include the assembler in its bin/lib directories.